IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/unit_models/cross_flow_heat_exchanger_1D.rst

 First, the shell and tube control volumes are initialized without heat transfer.
 Next the total possible heat transfer between streams is estimated based on heat capacity, flow rate, and inlet/outlet temperatures.
-The actual temperature change is set to be half the theoretical maximum, and the shell and tube are initalized with linear temperature profiles.
+The actual temperature change is set to be half the theoretical maximum, and the shell and tube are initialized with linear temperature profiles.
 Finally, temperatures besides the inlets are unfixed and the performance equations are activated before a full solve of the system model.